LuoXu-THU/Cross-sector-energy-system-resilience-and-interdependence-in-a-changing-climate/README.md

 # Cross-Sector Energy System Resilience and Interdependence in a Changing Climate

-This repository contains the code and data used for generating the figures in the paper "Cross-Sector Energy System Resilience and Interdependence in a Changing Climate."
+This repository contains the code and data used to generate the figures in the paper "Cross-Sector Energy System Resilience and Interdependence in a Changing Climate."

 ## Global electrification and intensifying climate change risks at the sub-national scale

-Electrification projection is based on the Global change analysis model (GCAM) v7.1 (https://jgcri.github.io/gcam-doc/toc.html) [R1].
+Electrification projection is based on the Global Change Analysis Model (GCAM) v7.1 (https://jgcri.github.io/gcam-doc/toc.html) [R1].
 To map regional results to country-level outputs, run:

 Run ./GCAM/Python_GCAM_regiontocountry.py